Collective modes in interacting two-dimensional tomographic Fermi liquids: Introduction

 In this work, we provide a comprehensive discussion of collective excitations in a two-dimensional Fermi liquid along the frequency-tuned collisionless-tomographic-hydrodynamic crossover.
-To this end, we formulate an analytically solvable model for the quasiparticle dynamics that includes impurity scattering as well as the two collisional time scales through a relaxation-time ansatz.
-The model is solvable since at low temperatures changes in the quasiparticle distribution function---\mbox{$\delta f_{{\bf p}}^{}(t, {\bf r}) = f_{\bf p}(t,{\bf r}) - f_0(\varepsilon_{\bf p})$}, where ${\bf p}$ is the wavenumber of an excitation with single-particle energy $\varepsilon_{{\bf p}}$ and $f_0$ the equilibrium Fermi-Dirac function---is strongly peaked at the Fermi surface ($|{\bf p}| = p_F$ for the circular Fermi surfaces that we consider) such that the dynamics reduces to the angular dynamics of the Fermi surface deformation
+To this end, we formulate an analytically solvable model for the quasiparticle dynamics that includes impurity scattering as well as the two collisional timescales through a relaxation-time ansatz.
+The model is solvable since at low temperatures changes in the quasiparticle distribution function---\mbox{$\delta f_{{\bf p}}^{}(t, {\bf r}) = f_{\bf p}(t,{\bf r}) - f_0(\varepsilon_{\bf p})$}, where ${\bf p}$ is the wave number of an excitation with single-particle energy $\varepsilon_{{\bf p}}$ and $f_0$ the equilibrium Fermi-Dirac function---is strongly peaked at the Fermi surface ($|{\bf p}| = p_F$ for the circular Fermi surfaces that we consider) such that the dynamics reduces to the angular dynamics of the Fermi surface deformation,

-where $\delta \mu$ is a time- and position-dependent variation in the chemical potential and $\theta$ is the angle that parameterizes the position of the momentum on the Fermi surface.
+where $\delta \mu$ is a time- and position-dependent variation in the chemical potential and $\theta$ is the angle that parametrizes the position of the momentum on the Fermi surface.
 If expanded in angular harmonics,

 the continuous kinetic Fermi liquid equation reduces to a discrete tight-binding form, where even (odd) $m$ describe even-parity (odd-parity) deformations of the Fermi surface, with \mbox{$m=0$} describing density fluctuations and \mbox{$m=\pm1$} current fluctuations.
-We consider a simple relaxation-time ansatz in the angular momentum channels to account for the two parity-dependent collisional relaxation times
+We consider a simple relaxation-time ansatz in the angular components to account for the two parity-dependent collisional relaxation times,